365businessdev/docs/docs/en-us/365-business-proxy-application/index.md

 # 365 business Proxy Application

 Welcome to the documentation for 365 business Proxy Application!
-This guide provides everything you need to securely and efficiently integrate local resources into **Microsoft Dynamics 365 Business Central**—whether from the cloud or on-premises environments.
+This guide provides everything you need to securely and efficiently integrate local resources into **Microsoft Dynamics 365 Business Central**—whether from the cloud or On-Premises environments.

 ## What is 365 business Proxy Application?